 - Live with other volunteers in a comfortable villa, just 5 minutes from the beach!

 - Relax on the beach or explore Sri Lanka during your time off!

 Head over to southwest Sri Lanka and volunteer at a sea turtle hatchery in Galle on this fantastic volunteer project.
 Help the local team conserve sea turtle nesting hatcheries, monitor mother turtles who come to the beaches to nest, assist with the care of sick and injured turtles, get involved with beach clean ups, take part in community outreach projects and assist with vital day to day general maintenance of the hatchery area.
 You’ll stay with fellow volunteers in shared volunteer villa just 5 minutes from the beach!
 Plus, during your time off you’ll be able to explore more of Sri Lanka, or simply relax on the beach and soak up the sun!
 Don’t miss this great opportunity to make a difference and have fun in Sri Lanka!

 Interested and want to find out more?
 Download more trip information and detailed itinerary HERE!

 What to Expect

 You will volunteer from Monday to Friday, working 2-4 hour shifts in either the morning or the afternoon.
 Your weekends are free to relax and explore.
-You can chill out on the beach, wander around historic Galle, or join one of the optional excursions which are organised by the local team.
+You can chill out on the beach, wander around the historic area, or join one of the optional excursions which are organised by the local team.

 Day in the Life